Day Care Health and Safety

 Special Medical Conditions: Be sure to notify us in writing of any special medical conditions which warrant attention—ESPECIALLY ALLERGIES!

 Health Screenings: We observe children for signs of illness or injury every day.
 In addition, we may conduct various health and development screenings, such as vision checks, as indicated or throughout the year.

-Injuries & First Aid: For minor injuries, the Center is equipped with a Sick Bay where simple first aid is administered.
-In case of serious injuries you will be notified immediately while the child is taken to the hospital.
-Parents MUST keep the Center informed of their most current emergency telephone numbers, and at least two alternate contacts in case parents cannot be reached.
+Injuries & First Aid: For minor injuries, our Center is equipped with a Sick Bay where simple first aid is administered.
+In case of serious injuries, you will be notified immediately while the child is taken to the hospital.
+Parents MUST keep the Center informed of their most current emergency telephone numbers, and they must provide at least two alternate contacts in case the parents cannot be reached.

 Medication Policies: New York State law prohibits the dispensing of prescription medication unless a physician’s written order is presented and an authorization form is completed by the parent.
 NYS regulation also restricts over-the-counter medication dispensation without a physician’s order and/or parental consent.
 A faxed order, signed by the doctor, is acceptable.

 Any topical products, such as diaper ointment, sunscreens or insect repellent, must be approved in writing by the parent prior to use on the child.

 Illness and Exclusion: According to volumes of respected research, exposure and built-up resistance to colds, viruses, or other minor childhood illnesses in group care will actually strengthen a child’s immune system.
 The American Academy of Pediatrics recommends that children need not be excluded from education and care programs unless any of the following exists, in which case exclusion from the Center is required: